-In this article, you’ll learn everything you need to know about the Velaqua Alkaline Water Machine before you buy, what current owners are saying, our water expert’s review, and several final thoughts to consider.
+In this article, you’ll learn everything you need to know about the Velaqua Alkaline Water Machine before you buy, our water expert’s review, and several final thoughts to consider.

 Unlike most water ionizers, the Velaqua doesn’t use electricity to ionize your tap water.
 Instead, it relies on gravity.

 Similar to an alkaline water pitcher, the Velaqua contains special minerals within its filter to ionize your water.

 Velaqua Alkaline Water Machine Reviews

 After doing some digging, I found enough information on the Velaqua filter to draw some conclusions: